 The TasSwing website is all about swing and related forms of dancing in Tasmania.
 Although most of the information contained in this website is about swing dancing in Hobart, we would like to include details about swing and related forms of dancing from all of Tasmania.
 This site will be kept completely up to date with swing dance news and social events in Tasmania, so check back often!
 If you have a dance event that you would like us to mention, or be involved with, contact Dave.

-TasSwing run swing classes every Wednesday night at Written on Tea, 135 Bathurst St, Hobart.
-See the Classes and Schedule page for details!
+TasSwing run swing classes every Wednesday night at the Polish Hall, 20 New Town Road, New Town (enter via the blue door on Clare Street).
+See the Classes page for details!

 About swing dancing

 Swing dancing was popular from the 1920s, during the Charleston craze, until the rise of Rock ‘n’ Roll in the 1950s.
 It experienced a worldwide revival during the 1990s, which led to the development of a new swing culture and a retro-swing music scene.
 Swing is a fun energetic form of dancing that is dynamic to watch and is incredibly fun to do.